KE-UniLiv/animl-ontology/README.md

 }
 ```

+## Acknowledgement
+This work was supported by the Royal Academy of Engineering under the Google DeepMind Research Ready Scheme, and by an EPSRC ICASE studentship (201146) with Unilever PLC.

 ## References

 [1] Schäfer, B. A., Poetz, D., & Kramer, G. W. (2004).
 Documenting laboratory workflows using the analytical information markup language.
 JALA: Journal of the Association for Laboratory Automation, 9(6), 375-381.